SaaS Cloud-Based Forms—A Cash Cow in Disguise

 Google/Panda docs, etc..
 In fact, depending on your computer skills and proficiency, you can expect to pay a fraction of the cost compared to the overall cost of

-subscription-based software not to mention eliminating the learning curve along with any additional costs incurred hiring IT personnel to customize and use it!
+subscription-based SaaS licensing not to mention eliminating the learning curve along with any additional costs incurred hiring IT personnel to customize and use it!
 Moreover,

 if you happen to be an above average computer user well versed in creating interactive PDF forms along with using other software based apps like MS Word, OpenOffice